singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 - Each Table has one Party, but each Party may have multiple Tables.
 - There is one Host for the Restaurant.

 Be very careful here-you can often make incorrect assumptions.
-For example, a single Table may have multiple Parties (as is common in the trendy"communal tables" at some restaurants).
+For example, a single Table may have multiple Parties (as is common in the trendy "communal tables" at some restaurants).
 You should talk to your interviewer about how general purpose your design should be.

 ##### Step 4: Investigate Actions